madantimalsina/larnd-sim-example/README.md

-# larnd-sim example (Hackathon edition)
+# larnd-sim example

-This is a minimal example for running [larnd-sim](https://github.com/DUNE/larnd-sim) on Perlmutter at NERSC.
-For the purposes of the hackathon, we also discuss running miniapps, profilers, tests, etc.
+This is a minimal example for running and profiling [larnd-sim](https://github.com/DUNE/larnd-sim) (and associated miniapps) on Perlmutter at NERSC.

 ## Installation